codership/galera/Docs_tommi/python3/source/limitations.rst

   transaction isolation level is vulnerable for multi-master conflicts.
 It holds read locks and any replicated write to a read locked row will cause the transaction to abort.
-Hence, it is recommended not to use it in a Galera cluster.
+Hence, it is recommended not to use it in *Galera Cluster for MySQL*.

 .. |---|   unicode:: U+2014 ..
 EM DASH
    :trim: